 Often the most challenging aspect of digital work is finding an appropriate data set.
 The materials in this section provide a variety of data and links to other collections that will help get projects off the ground.
 The data that can be found here are in many different formats, both structured and unstructured, numerical and textual.

-The text analysis resources here range from installing various languages (such as R and Python) onto your computer, running exploratory scripts of word tokenizations and counts, to more advance algorithms like topic modeling and word2vec.
+The text analysis resources here range from installing various languages (such as R and Python) onto your computer, running exploratory scripts of word tokenizations and counts, to more advanced approaches like topic modeling and word2vec.

 This page is specifically focused on frameworks and guidelines for designing and creating visualizations and working with geographic data.